boutaga/RAG-Search-LAB/README.md

 - Feedback submission tool and resources
 - Problem linking tool and resources
 - (v0.3+) Hybrid RAG search with Langchain and PostgreSQL-backed storage
-- (v0.4) Advanced LLM orchestration, email/alerting/analytics tools, and UI integration endpoints
+- (v0.4+) Advanced LLM orchestration, email/alerting/analytics tools, and UI integration endpoints

-This MCP server enables flexible and extensible integration of these functionalities with the AI Agent backend.
+- (v0.6+) Real email/alerting integration, analytics, and UI endpoints
+- (v0.7) Multi-step LLM chains for ticket triage, root cause analysis, solution recommendation, conversation summarization, entity extraction, follow-up actions, hybrid reranking, context window optimization, dynamic prompt engineering, and feedback loops

+**Note:** The TypeScript MCP server (`custom-agent-tools`) is now deprecated.
+Please use the Python/Langchain version for all new development.

 The MCP server projects are located in the `custom-agent-tools` (TypeScript) and `custom-agent-tools-py` (Python) directories and can be built and run independently.